Colleges by Location

 Admissions

-Discovering as much as possible about the institution's criteria for admission improves your chances of getting admitted.
-Read on to learn some vital information about admission at J. F. Drake State Community and Technical College.
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Here are the most relevant facts you need to know about admission policy and requirements at J. F. Drake State Community and Technical College.

 In 2025, the school accepted 460 new students.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.

 Test Scores